Angular-Wave/angular.ts/src/directive/input/input.md

 - **Note:** Avoid using the `g` flag on the RegExp, as it will cause each successive search to
 - start at the index of the last search's match, thus not taking the whole input value into
 - account.
-- @param {string=} ngChange AngularJS expression to be executed when input changes due to user
+- @param {string=} ngChange AngularTS expression to be executed when input changes due to user
 - interaction with the input element.
-- @param {boolean=} [ngTrim=true] If set to false AngularJS will not automatically trim the input.
+- @param {boolean=} [ngTrim=true] If set to false AngularTS will not automatically trim the input.
 - This parameter is ignored for input[type=password] controls, which will never trim the
 - input.
   \*/